 If you set a password, the keyboard and mouse are locked when the screen saver starts.
 When you press a key or move the mouse while the screen saver is running, a Password window opens, and you must type the password and click OK to unlock the keyboard and mouse.

 Important: If you forget the password, you must call technical support.
-See "Appendix C" for contact information.
+See "Appendix E" beginning on page 57 for contact information.

 To enable the screen saver, complete the following steps: